Reading Time: 5 minutes 39 seconds

 Activate upper body and lower body muscles while also getting out a little aggression on a medicine ball.
 Raise the ball over your head until you're standing on your toes.
-Lowering into squat position, slam the ball down to the ground.
-Watch your face as it rebounds.
+Lowering into squat position, slam the ball down to the ground with explosive movement.
+Be sure to watch your face as it rebounds.

 This is a very challenging move.
-Save it for your more advanced clients.
+Save the tuck jump for your more advanced clients.
 Lower your body into a squat position and leap up, tucking your knees up toward your chin.
 When you land—as softly as possible—jump up into a tuck again with little to no rest time.

 Using plyometrics for power once or twice a week makes sense for athletes, but push your other clients to try these exercises too.